Jump to main content

 KIM: What are your overall treatment goals?
 Where do you picture yourself on this journey a year from now?
 Take some time to write down answers to the following questions: How often do you experience HAE attacks?
 How severe are they?
 How often do you use on-demand medication?

 KIM: Logging this information will allow you to keep track of your HAE attacks and plan future goals.
-Because the 2020 US HAEA guidelines recommend reassessing your goals with your doctor periodically, it’s important to share this information.
+Because the 2020 US HAEA guidelines recommend reassessing your goals with your doctor periodically, it’s important to share this information with them.
 That way you can both see how you’re doing with your HAE management plan.

 KIM: Thanks, Linda!
 Collaborating with your doctor is one of the most important steps at the start of your treatment journey with TAKHZYRO.

 KIM: Hi!
+I’m Kim, and I’m a physician assistant that works with the HAE community.
 When deciding to start TAKHZYRO, you may have heard of OnePath Product Support, a program that offers patients a range of services.
 Let’s talk a little about that and what they do.
 But before I begin, I’d like to introduce someone who's going to help me out.

 ANDREW: Thanks, Kim!
 I’m Andrew, a patient ambassador for TAKHZYRO.
 I'll be sharing some of the experiences I’ve had with the OnePath team and how they helped me get started with TAKHZYRO.